yongfrank/OhMyFlag-WWDC22/readme.md

 My inspiration for the Oh My Flag App also comes from Apple Teacher Program.
 Before introducing the programming language, we had discussed different flags and languages in class.
 When I found these kids are curious about unfamiliar flags, an idea appeared – why not make an App to help them memorize the flags they like?
 The prototype of this App began to grow in my mind.

+## Details

+This is a project about Swift Student Challenge - WWDC22

+The App Oh My Flag helps students get familiar with flags.
+It is both educating and entertaining with the design of multi-module and interactive tasks.

+As an independent developer, I'm responsible for pre and post-research, researching, designing the UI, as well as writing the code for both the front-end and back-end.
+To improve the software's playability, Core Data and PencilKit were used for data persistence.

+The project was starred by 10 developers on GitHub and was submitted to the App Store, receiving 1066 impressions in the first week.

 ## The App would not have been possible without the help of

 * [@twostraws](https://twitter.com/twostraws) - Paul Hudson My Swift Teacher